3 couples river crossing puzzle needs systematic and reasoned thinking

-You might have guessed—transporting the washerman and the washerwoman to the other side of the river is the most troublesome task, as none of the other four would travel with any of them.
+You might have guessed—transporting the washerman and the washerwoman to the other side of the river is the most troublesome task, as none of the other four will travel with any of them.

 Either the washerman and washerwoman must travel together or travel alone.

-Second stage analysis: 3 couple river crossing puzzle: Chain of Reasoning towards solving the core problem of transporting the washerman and his wife
+Second stage analysis: 3 couples river crossing puzzle: Chain of Reasoning towards solving the core problem of transporting the washerman and his wife

-Yes, it is feasible, as the ladies can stay together on the opposite side of the river.
+Yes, it can be done, as the ladies can stay together on the opposite side of the river.

-So far so good.
-Three males on the first bank and three females on the opposite bank.
+So far, so good.
+Three men on the first bank and three women on the opposite bank.

-Third and final stage analysis: 3 couple river crossing puzzle: Deciding the last two trips
+Third and final stage analysis: 3 couples river crossing puzzle: Deciding the last two trips

-Till now in three trips 3 wives have been transported across without violating any conditions.
+Till now on three trips, 3 wives have been transported across violating no conditions.

-In the critical fourth trip, the only option available is for the king and minister to cross the river together.
-After all, none of them would travel with the washerman.
+On the critical fourth trip, the only choice available is for the king and minister to cross the river together.
+After all, none of them will travel with the washerman.

-Naturally, it is insensible that after reaching the opposite bank one of the two would return to the first bank.
+Naturally, it is insensible that after reaching the opposite bank one of the two will return to the first bank.
 Then who would return with the boat?

-No condition is violated at any time as all the pieces of the puzzle fitted together perfectly.
+No condition is violated, as all the pieces of the puzzle fitted together perfectly.

 Let’s jot down the trip details and status after each trip.

-Trip details and status review after each trip: 3 couple river crossing puzzle
+Trip details and status review after each trip: 3 couples river crossing puzzle

 First trip: The washerman with his wife crosses over and after leaving his wife on the other bank, rows back to the first bank.